murat-taskaynatan/Blockdag-Node-Manager/INSTALL_README.md

 4. Write `/etc/blockdag-node-manager/node-manager.env` with overridable environment variables.
 5. Register and start the `blockdag-node-manager.service` systemd unit.

 If a previous `blockdag-node-manager.service` exists, the installer stops, disables, and removes it before reinstalling.
+Running the script outside a repo clone automatically pulls the latest sources from GitHub.

 Afterwards, visit `http://<host>:8081/` (defaults to all interfaces on port `8081`).